rizqiewicaksono/rizqiewicaksono/README.md

 - 👋 Hi, I’m @rizqiewicaksono
-- 👀 I’m interested in ui/ux designer
+- 👀 I’m interested in ui/ux designer/researcher and website developmet
 - 🌱 I’m currently learning at Informatic Islam Indonesia University
 - 📫 How to reach me you can directly email me on rizqiwaskito@gmail.com